ShiroTohu/ShiroTohu.github.io/_posts/2025-11-27-distrobox-and-virtualisation.md

 Sometimes the circumstances around a software I want to use or the errors I get from trying to use it result in needing to take alternative actions.
 Therefore I look to these two solutions of containerisation and virtualisation.
 Let's explore how I used these two technologies for [Cisco's Packet Tracer](https://wiki.archlinux.org/title/Packet_Tracer) and [MATLAB](https://wiki.archlinux.org/title/MATLAB).

 ## Using Distrobox for MATLAB
 MATLAB is software developed by MathWorks for programming and numeric computation.
 I needed this software for a course I was taking for university.
-I considered using [GNU Octave](https://octave.org/)an alternative to MATLAB but it proved to insufficient for the course.
+I considered using [GNU Octave](https://octave.org/) an alternative to MATLAB but it proved to insufficient for the course.
 Alongside that I was on a time constraint as assignment deadlines loomed over me.

 > Since this use case was from a while ago I do not have the full details but I have some notes that I wrote for documentation if I ever had to encounter this problem again.
 {: .prompt-info }